 Horsetail Falls on the eastern side El Capitan in Yosemite National Park is a ephemeral waterfall (meaning it is seasonal).
 It flows only during the peak of a spring runoff.
 The spring runoff is early February to early March.
-It is at its peak during the second and third week in the month of February each year.
+It is usually at its peak during the second and third week in the month of February each year.

 This is one of the Yosemite waterfalls that attracts many photographers at sunset.